 Planning your holiday in Bali but confused about what to do?
 These Bali travel stories help you find your best trip ever!

+Shopping is among the most wonderful activities in Seminyak for relaxation.
 Canvas art, chiseled chairs, wall paintings, and antique furniture in Bali defines the real class and elegance.
 These are undoubtedly the best things to shop in Bali, which help in styling your home with a perfect vintage feel.
 Your trip to Bali can be a great opportunity to learn the art of furniture shopping as you wander from one market to another.
+So, if you're done picking fancy clothing and souvenirs in Ubud and still wondering "what to buy in Bali 2020", head to Seminyak straight away!

 Ideal For: Couples or anyone renovating their home or planning to give it a vintage feel.